 How to tell if you need to increase progesterone for a successful pregnancy?
 In this article we’ll look at natural ways to increase progesterone.
 Low progesterone is a primary cause of miscarriages.
-According to a study 753 infertile women participated in 62 percent had low progesterone, which was found to be the main cause of their infertility.
+According to a study 753 infertile women participated in, 62 percent had low progesterone, which was found to be the main cause of their infertility.
 In such cases one should strive to increase progesterone naturally before reaching for hormonal support.

 Luteal phase is the post ovulatory phase characterized by increased progesterone production which is also called the secretory phase.
 During this phase corpus luteum (the left over of the burst follicle which released an egg during the ovulation) is producing progesterone, which is preparing the endometrium (the inside lining of the uterus/womb) for implantation, should the egg become fertilized.
 If there is not enough progesterone being produced to sustain implantation pregnancy is unlikely.
 This can also be attributed to abnormal thyroid function and the role it plays to increase progesterone.
 There is a gradual increase in progesterone over the course of secretory phase of the cycle.

-How does this lead to infertility?
+How do low progesterone levels lead to infertility?